cortex-lab/phy/docs/plugins.md

 In phy, OpenGL views are written on top of a thin layer, a fork of `glumpy.gloo` (object-oriented interface to OpenGL).
 On top of that, the `phy.plot` module proposes a minimal plotting API.
 This interface is complex as it suffers from the limitations of OpenGL.
 As such, writing custom OpenGL views for phy is not straightforward.

 Here, we give a minimal example of a plugin implementing a custom OpenGL view.
 There is no in-depth documentation at the moment.
-If you need a really specific view, send me (Cyrille Rossant) an email at `myfirstname.mylastname@gmail.com`.

 ### Example